 When we think of car accidents, most of us picture high speed highway wrecks.
-However, lots of car accidents don't happen on the road at all, but rather in the parking lots of grocery stores, malls, shopping plazas and other businesses.
+However, many car accidents don't happen on the road at all, but rather in the parking lots of grocery stores, malls, shopping plazas and other businesses.

 As a car wreck lawyer, I can tell you that car wrecks in parking lots are no laughing matter.
 Even though parking lot collisions tend to involve low speeds, there's a higher rate of pedestrian-car accidents, which often lead to more significant injuries.